 Focusing on logic and pattern recognition as part of gifted and talented test preparation will help students perform well in the reasoning sections of the test.

-- Practice Pattern Recognition: Use puzzles, brain teasers, or apps that focus on logic and visual-spatial reasoning.
+- Practice Pattern Recognition: Use puzzles, brain teasers, or apps focusing on logic and visual-spatial reasoning.

 - Example: Tangrams, Sudoku, or crossword puzzles.